m50d/paperdoll/README.md

 but is a guide to my current thinking on issues that I have seen arise elsewhere.
 My decision is final in all cases:

    * Be polite.
 Correctness is no excuse for rudeness.
       * At times it may be even better to not answer at all if you know the answer to a (technical or other) question but are not able or willing to express that answer politely.
       * This applies particularly when interacting with newcomers to the project, the language, or programming in general.
    * I expect discussion to occur on a wide variety of subjects, not necessarily "on-topic".
 However everyone has the right to disengage from a particular topic and others should respect that.
       * Note that this applies even to technical matters.
       It's correct to be wary of the [XY problem](http://xyproblem.info/), but if someone has a particular requirement and is not interested in discussing why they have that requirement, respect that.
- * If any participant requests some reasonable accommodation for themselves (including but not limited to: referring to them in a particular fashion or none, not discussing particular topics in project spaces (provided those topics are not directly relevant to the project)) please respect that.
+   * If any participant requests some reasonable behaviour from you to accommodate them personally
+   (including but not limited to: referring to them in a particular fashion or none, not discussing particular topics in project spaces (provided those topics are not directly relevant to the project)) please respect that.
 If you find an accommodation that someone else has requested to be onerous then please raise this as a conduct issue.
      * Generally I will either require participants to make that accommodation or add the non-accommodation to the Content Notes section of this document.
       * Please request accommodations only in good faith and only for yourself.

 I will generally look to resolve conduct issues amicably through discussion wherever possible.
 In cases where this fails,